What is Edurant?

 You should not use Edurant if you are allergic to rilpivirine.

 Some medicines can cause unwanted or dangerous effects when used with Edurant.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may change your treatment plan if you also use:

 St John's wort; or